Updated 30/06/2025

 Fun Fact

-Helichrysum was historically revered as a powerful aphrodisiac!
-Additionally, it is thought to have medical properties with aiding the formation of scar tissue.
+Helichrysum was historically revered as a powerful aphrodisiac; presumably aimed at people who love the smell of curry!
+Additionally, it is thought to have medical properties such as helping with the formation of scar tissue.

 5. Caryopteris clandonensis (bluebeard) ‘Sterling Silver’

-The flowers of this bluebeard are deep purple and are a magnet for bees.
-Not only can you enjoy the flowers, which I think are beautiful, but the silvery foliage of this variety is aromatic.
-Overall, making it a great all-rounder for the garden.
+The flowers of this bluebeard are a beautiful shade of deep purple and a magnet for bees.
+Plus the silvery-colour leaves give off a wonderful aroma when crushed making this a great all-rounder for the garden.

 - Flowers in summer and autumn